Key insights

 Graduate medical education (GME)

 - Affiliation agreements — In the FY 2023 rule, CMS expanded the regulations regarding Medicare GME affiliation agreements to permit urban and rural hospitals that participate in the same separately accredited family medicine rural track program (RTP) and have rural track full-time equivalents (FTE) limitations to enter into rural track Medicare GME affiliation agreements.
-CMS is now proposing clarifications on determining the net increase in FTEs in the current year numerator as compared to the prior year numerator as a result of the terms of a Medicare GME affiliation agreement.
+CMS now finalizes clarifications on determining the net increase in FTEs in the current year numerator as compared to the prior year numerator because of the terms of a Medicare GME affiliation agreement.
 CMS provides specific instructions on how Form CMS-2552-10 Worksheet E, Part A, line 20 calculation works to more clearly indicate how these calculations are performed.

 Wage index

 CMS highlights using the latest county or county-equivalent entities to properly crosswalk hospitals from a county to a core-based statistical area for purposes of the hospital wage index.
-CMS expects revised delineations based on the 2020 census data to be available in July 2023.
+CMS will use the revised delineations based on the 2020 census data to be available in 2023.
 CMS will address these revisions in future rulemaking.

 Questions on wage index, reclassification, special designations like Medicare dependent hospital, DSH or others?
 We have you covered.
 Reach out to CLA’s hospital reimbursement professionals today.

-- Rates — For FY 2024, CMS proposes using FY 2020 wage data and proposes an unadjusted national average hourly wage of $50.33, and occupational mix adjusted national average hourly wage of $50.20.
-The proposed FY 2024 labor-related share is 67.6% for discharges occurring on or after October 1, 2023.
+- Rates — For FY 2024, CMS finalizes the unadjusted national average hourly wage of $50.39, and occupational mix adjusted national average hourly wage of $50.34.
+The FY 2024 labor-related share is 67.6% for discharges occurring on or after October 1, 2023.

 - Urban-to-rural reclassification, dual reclassification — CMS revisits statutes and various legal cases it has been subject to related to rural reclassification policies.
 CMS is reinterpreting its past policy on urban-to-rural reclassifications.
 It will now consider these reclassifications to function “the same as if the reclassifying hospital had physically relocated into a geographically rural area.”
-Further, CMS proposes to include these hospitals along with geographically rural hospitals in rural wage index calculations beginning FY 2024.
-Beginning with FY 2024, CMS proposes to exclude “dual reclass” hospitals (hospitals with simultaneous Section 412.103 and MGCRB reclassifications) implicated by the hold harmless provision.
+Further, CMS will include these hospitals along with geographically rural hospitals in rural wage index calculations beginning FY 2024.
+Beginning with FY 2024, CMS finalizes it will exclude “dual reclass” hospitals (hospitals with simultaneous Section 412.103 and MGCRB reclassifications) implicated by the hold harmless provision.

 Related wage index news